WiFeS observations of nearby southern Type Ia supernova host galaxies: Introduction

-The most straightforward of the above systematics to test are the SN redshifts.
+The most straightforward of the above systematics to test are the redshifts (and, for similar reasons, peculiar velocities; however, since these are modelled or measured using the redshifts, we do not study them here).
 A systematic shift to redshift can easily influence $H_0$ in much the same way as a systematic shift to measured SN magnitudes, as a magnitude shift is degenerate with a shift in $H_0$.
 A shift in redshift of, e.g.\ 1\tten{-4}, would be equivalent to a magnitude shift of around 9 mmag at $z=0.0233$ and 1.5 mmag at $z=0.15$.
 The effect is smaller at higher redshift due to the sub-linear nature of the distance modulus--redshift relation.
 For the same reason, downward shifts in redshift have a slightly larger effect on magnitude than the same shift upward.
 According to \citet{Davis2019}, redshift errors on the order of only 5\tten{-4} can bias $H_0$ by nearly 1 \kmsMpc, if the errors are systematic and at low-$z$ (the smaller the redshift, the larger the effect).
-However, in the case of real data, \citet{Carr2022} show that the combined effects of existing redshift and peculiar velocity errors amounted to a negligible shift in $H_0$ of $-0.12\pm0.20$ \kmsMpc.
-While this systematic has now been thoroughly ruled out as being a complete solution to the Hubble tension from historical data, there remains a possibility that errors in the measurements of the redshifts are still present.